What I Learned From Dave Ramsey About Paying off Student Loans

 Although I do think it’s important to follow the baby steps, there are some supporting factors in the book that I don’t agree with.
 And that’s okay!

 For example, I disagree with his opinions on credit card use.
 I love the benefits of using a credit card—cashback, points to redeem for prizes or cashback, special offers, no international currency exchange rates, etc. So I use a credit card to pay for my expenses.
 But I only buy what I can pay 100% off at the end of each month.
-Check out this blog post if you want to learn about the pros and cons of paying with credit vs cash.
+More info on whether or not you should pay for expenses with credit or cash here.

 Definitely, use this book as a jumping-off point then follow up with research so you can form your own opinions on how to use your money.